lagun4/smagotcha.net/index.md

 What many people struggle with you can learn to do in a playful way.
 Smagotcha teaches you to direct your focus on your surroundings and to keep it there - with no distractions.

-__Stay up to date!__ Check out our [blog](/blog) to see all of what's happening with Smagotcha. <br> A big part of it is the project journey I am undertaking as I travel through Europe building community!
+__Stay up to date!__ <br>Check out our [blog](/blog) to see all of what's happening with Smagotcha. <br> A big part of it is the project journey I am undertaking as I travel through Europe building community!

+__Who are we?__ <br>
 Currently we are developing a beta version for the smartphone app Smagotcha.
-Our aim is to empower people with mindfulness.
+Our aim is to empower people to use their smartphones mindfully.
 We are a small team scattered around Europe.

 ![Zsombor](/images/zsom.jpg)
 <br>